Thinking about a Website Redesign?

 The most important thing about your site is your customers’ ability to use it properly.
 Convoluted and confusing navigation is detrimental to usability, but many sites make these common navigational mistakes.

-Common Navigation Mistakes
+Common Navigation Mistakes a Website Redesign Can Fix

 - Too many options